Wayside

 Education and Learning

 Wayside is uniquely equipped with purpose-built classrooms attached to the main house, allowing for a bespoke educational experience tailored to the needs and aspirations of each young person.
-Through Lawrence House School, students benefit from an individualized curriculum that places particular emphasis on Maths and English, ensuring proficiency in core subjects.
+Through Lawrence House School, students benefit from an individualised curriculum that places particular emphasis on Maths and English, ensuring proficiency in core subjects.
 Young people also have access to a range of programs, which provide practical, skills-focused learning experiences designed to prepare them for future independence and success.
 The integration of education and care ensures that all young people at Wayside receive a holistic and consistent approach to their development.

 Care Approach